lemlac/mulem/docs/reference.md

 normalize_in_place(mutable_v)
 ```

-### Imperative Functions
+#### `proc` + return value

-Unlike basic functions, these functions have the same rules as `proc` but they can return a value.
-The last parameter must be an `out` type but it does not need a name.
+`proc` can have a return value like basic functions.
+Unlike basic functions, they have the same rules as `proc` but include capturing and mutating referenced variables.
+There can only be one `out` type, and it must be the last parameter; however, the out parameter does not need a name.
 If it doesn't have a name, it gets set by passing a value after `return` or the value of the last evaluated expression in the function body.

 ```mu
 -- Named out parameter